Speed limits in Canada: Posted speed limits

 This table contains typical daytime speed limits, in kilometres per hour, on typical roads in each category.
 The values shown are not necessarily the fastest or slowest posted limit.

 Regulations

-Community safety zones
+Community safety zones and automated speed enforcement

-In Ontario, speeding fines double in areas identified as "Community Safety Zones".
+In Ontario, speeding fines are doubled in areas identified as "Community Safety Zones".
+On November 14, 2025, the section of the Highway Traffic Act that permitted automated speed enforcement was struck.
+Instead, the government launched a $210 million road safety initiatives fund for municipalities to implement traffic calming measures.

 Construction zones

 In most Canadian provinces, as in most other locales, speed violation fines are double (or more) in construction zones, although in Ontario and Alberta, this only applies if workers are present in the construction zone.

 Racing, contests and stunt driving

 In Ontario, as of September 2007, drivers caught exceeding the posted speed limit by 50 km/h or more may have the vehicle that they are driving impounded immediately for seven days, have their licence suspended for seven days, and have to appear before the court.
 For a first conviction, they face an additional $2,000–$10,000 fine and six demerit points; they may also face up to six months in jail and licence suspension of up to two years.
 For a second conviction within 10 years of the first conviction, their licence may be suspended for up to 10 years.